KennyPeanuts/litter_priming_nutrients/analysis/toughness_analysis.md

 #### Percent Difference

 Since the percent difference effect is multiplicative rather than additive it is not appropriate to use it for the ANOVA without log transformation.
-And other than to make the stats work, I don't see any advantage of using this response variable over the mass difference.
+And other than to make the stats work, I do not see any advantage of using this response variable over the mass difference.

 ##########################